GFDRR/rdl-website-new/pages/project.md

 image: /assets/images/gen/content/content-5.webp
 description: ""
 ---
-The Risk Data Library project is led by [the Global Facility for Disaster Reduction and Recovery (GFDRR)](https://www.gfdrr.org/en), under its [Digital Earth Thematic Area](https://www.gfdrr.org/en/digitalearthpartnership).
-GFDRR is a global partnership that helps developing countries better understand and reduce their vulnerability to natural hazards and climate change.

 # Origin of the Risk Data Library (2016-2021)

 The Risk Data Library concept emerged from research into the risk information needs and priorities of the disaster risk management (DRM) sector.
 In 2014, GFDRR and the UK Government Department for International Development (DfID) launched an 18-month consultation with donors, data producers and users from over a hundred organisations across the DRM community.
 Several priority needs were identified and seed funding made available to projects that would start to address them.
 The Risk Data Library began as one of these projects and addresses four of the eight priorities identified in the research: